PaulBouchier/six_can/aider_can_chooser.md

 track them and filter each of them with a leaky bucket filter to persist them for a short while if they should drop out.
 Average the can positions.
 Provide a method for choosing the can that is closest and returning its pose.
 Raise an exception if no cans are found.
+Remember the last chosen can's pose and allow querying its range and bearing.

 ## Context